Send payouts from Payouts Web

 - Email address

-PayerID— If you use PayPal Checkout or an Account Authentication Service, such as Connect with PayPal, these APIs return the PayPal
+PayerID— If you use PayPal Checkout or an Account Authentication Service, such as Log in with PayPal, these APIs return the PayPal

 PayerIDin the transaction's response message.

 Use the correct currency format.
 For example, senders in Italy enter